 It’s still following EU rules and its trading relationship is the same.

-This transition period ends on 31st December this year.
+This transition period ended on 31 December 2020.

 Are house prices going up or down where I live